 In the ensuing gunbattle, he said, six were killed.
 The remaining two said the kidnapped Europeans were being held in Chad.

 Khaled described the leader of the group as being Chadian.

-The desert safari tour of 11 Europeans and eight Egyptians was seized by gunmen deep in the southern Egyptian deserts on September 19 and have apparently been shuttled around in the remote region where Sudan, Chad, Egypt and Libya share borders.
+A desert safari tour of 11 Europeans and eight Egyptians were kidnapped by gunmen deep in the southern Egyptian deserts on September 22.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>